If An Option Is Selected In A Select List, How To Disable The Option With The Same Value In Another Select List

 }

-<span>select 1</span><selectid="tip_rola1"onchange="validate(event)"><optionselected=""> Select</option><optionvalue="8"> 70</option><optionvalue="9"> 76</option><optionvalue="10"> 80</option><optionvalue="11"> 84</option><optionvalue="12"> 35</option><optionvalue="13"> 38</option><optionvalue="14"> 40</option><optionvalue="15"> 42</option></select><span>select 2</span><selectid="tip_rola2"onchange="validate(event)"><optionselected=""> Select</option><optionvalue="8"> 70</option><optionvalue="9"> 76</option><optionvalue="10"> 80</option><optionvalue="11"> 84</option><optionvalue="12"> 35</option><optionvalue="13"> 38</option><optionvalue="14"> 40</option><optionvalue="15"> 42</option></select>
+}<span>select 1</span><selectid="tip_rola1"onchange="validate(event)"><optionselected=""> Select</option><optionvalue="8"> 70</option><optionvalue="9"> 76</option><optionvalue="10"> 80</option><optionvalue="11"> 84</option><optionvalue="12"> 35</option><optionvalue="13"> 38</option><optionvalue="14"> 40</option><optionvalue="15"> 42</option></select><span>select 2</span><selectid="tip_rola2"onchange="validate(event)"><optionselected=""> Select</option><optionvalue="8"> 70</option><optionvalue="9"> 76</option><optionvalue="10"> 80</option><optionvalue="11"> 84</option><optionvalue="12"> 35</option><optionvalue="13"> 38</option><optionvalue="14"> 40</option><optionvalue="15"> 42</option></select>Solution 2:

 Answer:

-.
+HTMLSelectElementalready contains anHTMLCollectionof option elements for each box.
+This is accessible throughHTMLSelectElement.options.
 You don't need to make a separate query to get these elements.Keep in mind that

-event listener can be adjusted as follows to get the desired effect:
+Your change event listener can be adjusted as follows to get the desired effect:

 // Get selected value of first Selectconst selected = s.options[s.selectedIndex].value;